Tensions flare in Arbery death trial as Jesse Jackson visits

 “The court is not going to single out any particular individual or group of individuals as not being allowed into his courtroom as a member of the public,” Walmsley said.
 “If there is a disruption, you’re welcome to call that to my attention.”

-Jackson told reporters outside the courthouse he came to coastal Brunswick to support justice for Arbery's family, not in response to the attorney's prior remarks about Black pastors.
+Jackson told reporters outside the courthouse that he came to coastal Brunswick to support justice for Arbery’s family, not in response to the attorney’s previous remarks about Black pastors.

 “As the judge said, it was my constitutional right to be there,” Jackson said.
 “It’s my moral obligation to be there.”

-Jackson acknowledged that it was Arbery's mother who wept “very quietly” in the courtroom after prosecutors showed a photo of her son to a witness.
+Jackson acknowledged that Arbery’s mother wept “very quietly” in the courtroom after prosecutors showed a photo of her son to a witness.

 Gough’s mistrial request was joined by the two other defense teams.
 Franklin Hogue, an attorney for Greg McMichael, said he fears the defendants aren’t receiving a fair trial in the community.

-Jason Sheffiled, one of Travis McMichaels' attorneys, said the weeping caused some jurors to look and see Jackson, an icon “whose autographed picture hung in my mother's loft for decades.”
+Jason Sheffield, one of Travis McMichaels’ attorneys, said the weeping caused some jurors to look and see Jackson, an icon “whose autographed picture hung in my mother’s law office for decades.”

 Walmsley warned the attorneys their own statements may have lured some high-profile figures to the courthouse.